ngxs-labs/firestore-plugin/README.md

 ### Connect to stream and receive data changes until disconnected

-For the second scenario, the plugin provides the `NgxsFirestore` service, which let's you connect an `@Action` with a Firestore query and emit every new change as a separate `Emitted` action.
+For the second scenario, the plugin provides the `NgxsFirestoreConnect` service, which let's you connect an `@Action` with a Firestore query and emit every new change as a separate `Emitted` action.

 The service `connect` method takes as arguments the `Action` that will trigger subscribing to the Firestore query.
 In addition an `opts` object with `to` field, to pass the function that returns the Firestore query.